 I grew up playing violin in the public school strings program in Midland, TX.
 Music quickly became a passion of mine and has taken me many places: to the University of Houston, where I earned a Bachelor of Music in violin performance, then 2,000 miles northeast to The Hartt School of Music in Connecticut, where I earned a Master of Music in Suzuki Pedagogy — and most recently, it's brought me back to Texas — to teach for the Gail Key Academy of Music through the Wichita Falls Youth Symphony Orchestra, where I teach Suzuki violin to students at Milam Elementary and act as Artist-in-Residence for the Wichita Falls Symphony Orchestra to enhance string education in the middle schools and high schools in WFISD.
 I also take great pleasure in spreading the joy of teaching string instruments in my role as adjunct professor of music at MSU where I teach string methods to music education majors.

 As Dr. Suzuki said, "I just want to make good citizens.
 If a child hears music from the day of his birth, and learns to play it himself, he develops sensitivity, discipline, and endurance.
 He gets a beautiful heart."

-For the past six years as a Suzuki teacher, I've watched children transform before me as they learn skill after skill and take pride in their amazing capabilities to make music.
+For the past nine years as a Suzuki teacher, I've watched children transform before me as they learn skill after skill and take pride in their amazing capabilities to make music.
 I am committed to helping every child achieve success and I thrive on the wonderful challenge of discovering how each student learns best.